chrisgrieser/quadro-example-vault/README.md

 	- [[Verge Article A]]
 	- [[Verge Article B]]
 	- [[Verge Article C]]
+- The file [[AI-supported Summaries]] contains instructions for creating summaries with OpenAI.

 ### Example Codings
 A few example codes can be found in the folder `Codes`.